animo/aries-mobile-sdk/modules/credentials/README.md

 In order to bind the `CredentialExchangeRecord` to the `DidCommMessageRecord`, the `threadId` value present in both record classes can be used.
 To link the `CredentialExchangeRecord` to the W3C and Indy credential records, we've added a `credentials` array to `CredentialExchangeRecord`.
 This array is of type `CredentialRecordBinding` which contains `credentialRecordType` (either Indy or W3C) and `credentialRecordId` fields.
 The `credentialRecordType` field can be used to identify what repository to query for the `credentialId` in question.

 > NOTE: All types mentioned above can be found in the `/src` directory next to this document.

+### External dependencies

+With the introduction of new credential formats, we need additional logic to handle signatures, verification and for the creation of verifiable presentations.
+For Indy based credentials, we can use the Indy SDK / Shared Components.
+For W3C based credentials, we need another solution.

+#### VC-JS

+Digital Bazaar has created various libraries we can use for this purpose such as [VC-JS](https://github.com/digitalbazaar/vc-js) and various signature suits.
+However, these libraries rely on NodeJS or browser specific crypto dependencies, making it impossible for usage within React Native.
+That being said, there are forks of this project available, that rely on pure JavaScript crypto implementations that can be used.

+The React Native compatible VC-JS fork we're looking to adopt is [this one](https://github.com/digitalcredentials/vc-js) by the Digital Credentials Consortium.

+#### Signature Suits (Ed25519Signature2018)

+The Digital Credentials Consortium has also created a React Native compatible version of the [ed25519-signature-2020](https://github.com/digitalcredentials/ed25519-signature-2020) signature suit.
+However, AIP 2.0 requires us to use Ed25519Signature2018 instead of Ed25519Signature2020, which (to our knowledge) doesn't have a React Native compatible version out there.
+Thus, this has to be created.

+That being said, the cryptography of the Ed25519Signature2018 and Ed25519Signature2020 suits is identical.
+Therefore the already existing JavaScript implementation of the crypto library used in the Ed25519Signature2018 fork can be used here as well.
+This should make the implementation fairly straightforward and lightweight.

 ### Typings